ferasbg/crypton/src/README.md

 - Comm Rounds vs. Server-Side Accuracy-Under-Attack (Strategy + Adv.
 Reg.
 Technique)

 ## Notes
+- best way to process is to use flwr metrics instead of streaming it informally via the nested eval_fn function
+- write a reflection document regarding the research process in order to eliminate all mistakes on the next paper, and so on (in order to finish the patent system in time)
+- does it make sense to have to visualize the state of the system through print statements as well as visualizing the networks via TensorBoard, or no?
+Depends.
+It only matters when it comes to defining the algorithmic process of your system relative to the tests that you were making.
 - the batch size and epoch affect the partition size and the accuracy/loss values stored in the History object for both the fit and eval function since they depend on the partitioned dataset.
 - Label your outputs so that the plot creation process is smooth.
 - access history object for the client-side object and compare it against the history object within the eval and fit functions of the client object